mateuszdorobek/python3.info/basics/syntax/assignment.rst

 Syntax Assignment
 =================
 * Identifier is a formal name for variable
-* Variables can change it's value during the program
+* Variable can change it's value during the program
 * In Python there are no constants
 * ``NameError`` when using not declared variable
 * ``AttributeError`` when cannot assign to variables